What to Expect From Your Mindbloom Guide

 You won't be meeting your Guide here, but we ask that you continue to schedule these sessions in your calendar.
 Continue to follow preparation and integration best practices and coordinate with your Peer Treatment Monitor.
 Your Guide will still be available by text to support you every step of the way.

 You'll see your Guide again for a final “Wrap-Up Call” following your sixth session, where you'll tie together insights from the overall experience, get tips for ongoing integration, and answer any questions about treatment options moving forward.

 If you would like to have additional virtual, on video integration support, we have two supportive options.

-First, you will have unlimited access to our Integration Circles following your second session.
+First, you will have unlimited access to our Integration Circles as you progress in your Mindbloom journey.
 Integration Circles provide a safe and supported space to share your experiences with the medicine and also hear about the experiences of your peers.
 These will always be facilitated by one of our Mindbloom Guides.

 Your Guide is Your Dedicated Support System

 Your Guide is here to be your unwavering support system throughout this experience.
 We want to honor you for stepping into this process and making such a beautiful commitment to your healing and your growth while trusting us to guide you on your journey.

 This article is for informational purposes only and is not intended to be a substitute for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.
 If you are in a life-threatening situation, call the National Suicide Prevention Line at +1 (800) 273-8255, call 911, or go to the nearest emergency room.

 Ketamine is not FDA-approved for the treatment of depression or anxiety.
 Learn more about off-label uses here.